-Communication with Family/Personal Friends: Health professionals, using their best judgment, may disclose to a family member, other relative, close personal friend or any other person you identify, PHI relevant to that person’s involvement in your care or payment related to your care.
-When a family member(s) or a friend(s) accompany you into the exam room, it is considered implied consent that a disclosure of your PHI is acceptable.
+Communication with Family/Personal Friends: Health professionals, using their best judgment, may disclose to a family member, another relative, close personal friend or any other person you identify, PHI relevant to that person’s involvement in your care or payment related to your care.
+When a family member(s) or a friend(s) accompany you into the exam room, it is considered implied consent that disclosure of your PHI is acceptable.

 Open treatment areas: Sometimes patient care is provided in an open treatment area.
 While special care is taken to maintain patient privacy, others may overhear some patient information while receiving treatment.
 Should you be uncomfortable with this, please bring this to the attention of our Privacy Officer.

-To Avert a Serious Threat to Health or Safety: We may use your PHI or share it with others when necessary to prevent a serious threat to your health or safety, or the health or safety of another person or the public.
+To Avert a Serious Threat to Health or Safety: We may use your PHI or share it with others when necessary to prevent a serious threat to your health or safety or the health or safety of another person or the public.